jeff4/a4-paper/src/content/blog/2023-04-15-instructgpt-and-how-llms-are-trained.md

   - rag
 ogImage: ""
 description:
-  Notes on Ari Seff's January 2023 video on InstructGPT, prompt engineering, and RAG
+  Notes on Ari Seff's January 2023 video on InstructGPT, prompt engineering, and RAG.
 ---

 Some quick personal notes on [Ari Seff's](https://www.ariseff.com) excellent and still relevant [January, 2023](https://www.youtube.com/watch?v=VPRSBzXzavo) YouTube on "ChatGPT and how it's trained".
 In fact, the video is broader than just OpenAI's work; it describes the general process by which most LLMs constructed: (1) First, train a foundation model with unsupervised data; and then (2) fine-tune with instructions and ground-truth supervised label question+answer pairs; and finally (3) improve quality with [RLHF](https://en.wikipedia.org/wiki/Reinforcement_learning_from_human_feedback).